olevenets2/tde-slackbuilds/README-Raspberry-Pi3.md

 All packages build on Slackware current, but because the gcc version is 7.x.x, there have been a number of patches to the source code.
 Building on Slackware 14.2 has not been completely tested.

-Build times are as shown, with the number of parallel jobs set at 8, and with one internationalization locale being included.
-The build was run with the top off the Pi casing, and the cpu temperature generally remained below 80 °C, occasionally peaking at about [82.5 °C](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md) without heatsinks.
-All four cpus ran @ 1200MHz [4].
+Build times are as shown, with the number of parallel jobs set at 8 [1], and with one internationalization locale being included.
+The build was run with the top off the Pi casing, and the cpu temperature generally remained below 80 °C, occasionally peaking at about 82.5 °C without heatsinks.
+All four cpus ran @ 1200MHz [2].

 <hr>

-[1]
-inkscape froze the Pi with anything other than -j1, and was therefore built separately with that number.
+[1] This may not be the optimum.
+Based on a sample, builds may be quicker or slower at -j6, some with little difference at -j4, so YMMV.
+I assume this is because performance is degraded at temperatures in excess of [80 °C](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md)

 [2]
-Digikam build failed with gcc-7.x.x, and was built with gcc-5.4.0 on current.
-Hopefully, a solution to TDE bug [2832](http://bugs.pearsoncomputing.net/show_bug.cgi?id=2832) will eventually be available.
+`echo ondemand > /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` if needed.

 [3]
-Avahi-tqt needs non-Slackware libdaemon and avahi packages installed, and these can be built on the Pi from the SlackBuilds.org scripts.
+Avahi-tqt needs libdaemon and avahi packages installed, and these can be built on the Pi from the SlackBuilds.org scripts.

 [4]
-`echo ondemand > /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` if needed.
+inkscape needs too much memory for a build with more than one make process, and using swap slows the build, so the build was done with 'make -j1'.

 **Build times**